hozuki/kawashima/README.md

 ### Cygwin

-kawashima requires CMake 3.3 (in fact, it can be lower) as the minimum version to build.Rename `CMakeLists-example-cygwin.txt` to `CMakeLists.txt` and use CMake to start building.
+kawashima requires CMake 3.3 (in fact, it can be lower) as the minimum version to build.
+Rename `CMakeLists-example-cygwin.txt` to `CMakeLists.txt` and use CMake to start building.

+### MinGW

+The CMake version requirement is the same as building under Cygwin.
+Rename `CMakeLists-example-mingw.txt` to `CMakeLists.txt` and use CMake to start building.

 ------